We deliver more than 40 events and training courses every year covering a wide variety of topics.

 Who should attend?

-This is an introductory course for all UKCISA members who work with student visa holders or applicants.
+This is an introductory course for all professionals who work with student visa holders or applicants.
 It is aimed at those who are new to the Student route.
 We also welcome staff who are familiar with the Student route and would like a refresher course.

 Post-study work options